eldariont/wgasv/README.md

 * Launch the instance.
 Once it's running, add the Owner and Name tags from the instances menu.
 * Copy the instance's public IP from the Description part of the instance information (when clicking on it).

-Once the instance is successfully create:
+Once the instance is successfully created:
 ```
 ssh ubuntu@<public ip>
 git clone https://github.com/glennhickey/wgasv.git